MachineLemonade/docs/v0.9/ee-integrating-auth-systems.md

         value: http://my-proxy:3129
 ```

-Once you've made the change follow to instructions above to run `helm upgrade` and deploy these changes.c
+Once you've made the change follow to instructions above to run `helm upgrade` and deploy these changes.